GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Cover
 - prefer vertical cover to low cover (unless you're sniping or don't have aggro)
-- maximizes how long you can peek before being shot at and minimizes incoming explosions
+- vertical cover maximizes how long you can peek before being shot at and minimizes incoming explosions
-- peeking from a vertical cover exposes you from less angles at the same time
+- peeking from vertical cover exposes you from less angles at the same time
-- shooting from a vertical cover at a 30-75° angle allows you to shoot mobs without them shooting back
+- shooting from vertical cover at a 30-75° angle allows you to shoot mobs without them shooting back

 ### Cover to cover
 - reduces enemy accuracy on you, thus drastically reducing incoming damage